delphidabbler/codesnip/Docs/ReadMe.txt

 page from where the updated program can be downloaded.

 Neither of the above methods will detect beta and preview releases of the program.
-To find out about those you should subscribe to the CodeSnip news feed (see below).
-Alternatively you can view the latest news from the feed from the "Help | CodeSnip News" menu option.
+To find out about those you should check the CodeSnip Blog at http://codesnip-app.blogspot.com/ or check the available releases on the CodeSnip GitHub.

 NOTE: You may need to configure your firewall to permit CodeSnip to access the internet otherwise the automatic updating may not work.